-- Appendix 9 Statistical method to calculate a minimum number of valid samples - o The Commission will delete Appendix 9 of Rule 012. - Subsections 4.1(4)(b)(ii) and 4.6.3(3), and Table 5 - o The Commission will update parts of Rule 012 that relate to the statistical method and replace them with a new method for combing data from multiple survey periods.
+• Appendix 9 - Statistical method to calculate a minimum number of valid samples

+- The Commission will delete Appendix 9 of Rule 012. - Subsections 4.1(4)(b)(ii) and 4.6.3(3), and Table 5 - The Commission will update parts of Rule 012 that relate to the statistical method and replace them with a new method for combing data from multiple survey periods.
 The updated Rule 012 will allow a combination of data from multiple survey periods, so long as "the duration of valid data for each period to be combined is no less than 30 minutes and the difference in average sound levels from individual nighttime periods or daytime periods is no greater than plus or minus three dBA".

 Feedback from interested parties Commission response Should the Commission maintain the statistical method in Rule 012?
 The Commission notes that applicants rarely use the statistical method for confirming representative sound levels in a CSL survey.
 The Commission will eliminate the statistical method in the interest of simplifying Rule 012.
 As long as the average noise levels from multiple measurement periods are consistent (i.e., within plus or minus three dBA), then a combination of data from these periods should be allowed.
 Should the Commission maintain the statistical method in Rule 012?
-The Commission notes dNCL's concerns and will replace the statistical method with a method that considers both sample size and variation for combining valid dNCL recommended the statistical method not be removed. dNCL pointed out that the statistical method considers both sample size and variation, but the simplified method considers only sample variation. data from multiple nighttime periods or daytime periods.
-Specifically, valid data from multiple nighttime periods or daytime periods can be combined if the duration of valid data for each nighttime/daytime period is no less than 30 minutes and the difference in average sound levels from individual periods is no greater than plus or minus three dBA.
+The Commission notes dNCL's concerns and will replace the statistical method with a method that considers both sample size and variation for combining valid dNCL recommended the statistical method not be removed. dNCL pointed out that the statistical method considers both sample size and variation, but the simplified method considers only sample variation.
+30 minutes and the difference of the statistical method considers only sample variation. ttime periods or daytime periods.
+Specifically, valid data periods or daytime periods can be combined if the or each nighttime/daytime period is no less than ference in average sound levels from individual periods is minus three dBA. --- ---

-Topic 14 Definition of heavily travelled road
+Topic 14Definition of heavily travelled road

-• Appendix 1 - Glossary

-The Commission will clarify that the definition of heavily travelled road in Rule 012 places the traffic count methods in descending order of accuracy, and the Commission gives priority to the most accurate traffic data.
+- Appendix 1 Glossary - The Commission will clarify that the definition of heavily travelled road in Rule 012 places the traffic count methods in descending order of accuracy, and the Commission gives priority to the most accurate traffic data.